Monotonic Stack Code Template

 O(nums1.length + nums2.length)

-solution?In this problem, you are given two arrays, nums1
+solution?This problem gives you two arrays, nums1

 and nums2